ManjiriSDS/The-Spark-Foundation-Internship/README.md

 * Task 1 - Prediction Using Supervised ML (Level - Beginner)
-        - Predict the percentage of student based on the No. of Study Hours.
-        - This is the simple Linear Regression task as it involve just 2 variables.
+*  - This is the simple Linear Regression task as it involve just 2 variables.